nartallax/imploder/README.md

 ## Profiles

 Now you may want to separate production and development options.
 The tool offers means to do this: profiles.
-You may define profile like this (within tstoolConfig block):
+You may define profile like this (within imploderConfig block):

 	"profiles": {
 		"development": {